 Phosphate is also involved in aerobic and anaerobic energy metabolism.
-RBC 2,3-diphosphoglycerate (2,3-DPG) plays a crucial role in oxygen delivery to tissue.
-Adenosinediphosphate (ADP) and ATP contain phosphate and use chemical bonds between phosphate groups to store energy.
+Red blood cell 2,3-diphosphoglycerate (2,3-DPG) plays a crucial role in oxygen delivery to tissue.
+Adenosine diphosphate (ADP) and adenosine triphosphate (ATP) contain phosphate and use chemical bonds between phosphate groups to store energy.

 Phosphate is a major intracellular anion but is also present in plasma.

 The normal serum phosphate concentration in adults ranges from 2.5 to 4.5 mg/dL (0.81 to 1.45 mmol/L).
 Phosphate concentration is 50% higher in infants and 30% higher in children, possibly because of the important roles the phosphate-dependent processes play in growth.